benjaminsnorris/bennorris.org/_drafts/the-wrong-name.md

 ## Something else

 Because of the conference, I was going to miss my regular Friday therapy session.
 Luckily, my therapist was able to see me on Saturday.
-I was anxious to talk about the conference any my struggles and process why it was so hard for me.
-As is often the case when I have something I really want to talk about, we started with something totally different.
+I was anxious to talk about the conference and my struggles in order to process why it was so hard for me.
+As is often the case when I have something I want to talk about, we started with something totally different.
 She was preparing to teach a class to youth, and asked my opinion on what I would want my daughters to take away from a discussion on experience and pain and suffering.

 As a side note, I laugh now looking back at the session.
 I know that my therapist often pushes me by not talking about what I clearly want to discuss.
-She told me that early in my therapy, I would get so upset when she would interrupt me or go on a tangent, and I would just wait for her to finish so I could resume what I had been saying.
+She has told me that early in my therapy, I would get upset when she would interrupt me or go on a tangent, and I would just wait for her to finish so I could resume what I had been saying.
 Over time, I would get less and less upset and could handle a meandering conversation with much lower distress.

-Part of me was annoyed that we were talking about her class when I was having a hard time and needed to process.
+In last week’s session, part of me was annoyed that we were talking about her class when I was having a hard time and needed to process.
 But I was practiced enough that I was able to just go with it and enjoy the conversation.

 Much of my session was talking about how things are difficult right now, and won’t always be that way.
 It is important to remember that the kinds of struggles I am having right now are just like emotions—they will pass and change.
 As I went to leave, I found myself feeling frustrated that I didn’t know what to do now.
 How was I supposed to handle things?